pandulapeter/beagle/README.md

 <img src="metadata/logo.png" width="20%" />

 **WARNING!
 The library underwent a complete rewrite with version 2.0.0.
-[Click here](https://github.com/pandulapeter/beagle/blob/master/metadata/README_DEPRECATED.md) to see the readme file for the stable version.
-If you're feeling adventurous, check out this [migration guide](https://github.com/pandulapeter/beagle/blob/master/metadata/MIGRATION_GUIDE.md).**
+[Click here](https://github.com/pandulapeter/beagle/blob/master/metadata/README_DEPRECATED.md) to see the readme file for the old version, or check out this [migration guide](https://github.com/pandulapeter/beagle/blob/master/metadata/MIGRATION_GUIDE.md) if you're ready to upgrade.**

 ## See it in action
 Clone this repository, pick a build variant and run the **app** configuration.
 It should look something like this: